RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Role-Adaptive LLM-driven Yoked Navigation

 where $\mathbb{I}\left(\cdot\right)$ is an indicator function that returns $1$ when the condition is established and $0$ otherwise; $w_{1,g}$, $w_{2,g}$, $w_{3,g}$, $w_{4,g}$ are the indicator importance weights; $\Lambda$ is a pre-defined set of anomalous characters; $L_{\min}$ and $L_{\max}$ denote the minimum and maximum inference result lengths, respectively.

 Notably, the fine-tuning aims to minimize the mean squared error (MSE) between model outputs and GPT-4o reference samples, that is:

 where $\psi$ denotes the low-rank adaptation parameters.
-To reduce computational and storage requirements, we use the LLaMA-Factory framework\cite{Zheng2024LlamaFactoryUE} with LoRA \cite{Hu2021LoRALA} to fine-tune a smaller, $\psi$-parameterized LLM (e.g., Qwen2.5 or Llama3.1).
+To reduce computation and storage requirements, we use the LLaMA-Factory framework\cite{Zheng2024LlamaFactoryUE} with LoRA \cite{Hu2021LoRALA} to fine-tune a smaller, $\psi$-parameterized LLM (e.g., Qwen2.5 or Llama3.1).

 Finally, the pseudocode is presented in Algorithm \ref{alg:Lightweight}.